csc-training/hip-programming/streams/03-streams-asyncmemcpy/README.md

 - Manually synchronize your streams with the host before accessing host memory
 - Inspect kernel and memory transfer overlap using ROCm profiling tools

-Depending on where you placed your stream synchronization in the earlier exercise, make sure to move the synchronization calls to happen **after** the device-to-host memory transfers.
+Make sure to synchronize **after** the device-to-host memory transfers.

 ## HIP functions used